 The mission for Calvary Chapel is Win-Disciple-Send.
 With that vision in mind, Pastor Greg encourages those that call Calvary Chapel their home, to fall more in love with Jesus daily, to develop a passion for the lost, a hunger for God’s Word, and a desire to be sent out and used by God in our city.

-Calvary Chapel is a non-denominational Christian church in fellowship with Calvary Chapel Costa Mesa, California, pastored by Pastor Chuck Smith.
+Calvary Chapel is a non-denominational Christian church in fellowship with the Calvary Chapel Association of Churches founded by Pastor Chuck Smith of Calvary Chapel in Costa Mesa, California.